Monthly Close Routine for Beauty Shop Owners: The 5 Tasks Every Month-End (From Paper Pain to 1 Hour)

 - ·Paper shops 3-5 days, cloud SaaS ~1 hour (30+ multiplier)

-- ·Commission and per-execution bonus are conceptually separate (v1.2.5+); never sum them into total revenue
+- ·Commission and per-execution bonus are two different things and stay separate; never roll them into your total revenue

 - ·Recommend monthly ZIP export to local / drive backup, even with cloud service